samba/samba.github.io/pages/about-sam.md

 <div class='zebra'>
 <article class='row stripe'>
 <section class='container'>

-I help build stronger, more agile organizations, with <a href="http://sendachi.com">Sendachi.</a> My recent work has been in support of Business Intelligence projects, and the integration of microservices and containerization to advance DevOps and continuous delivery adoption among our clients.
+My clients hire me to develop agility in their business intelligence and analytics teams.
+This often involves building software systems and workflows to accelerate their product development endeavors, in which I emphasize the adoption of microservices, containerization, continuous delivery/deployment, and Lean/DevOps culture.

 I love teaching, learning, sharing knowledge, and developing stronger teams.
 I encourage tenacity and aggressive learning in the pursuit of quality, agility, and the development of new strategic capabilities.

+I've previously worked with <a href="http://sendachi.com">Sendachi</a> during their Seattle operations.
 I helped build <a href="http://analyticspros.com">Analytics Pros</a> with <a href="https://www.linkedin.com/in/calebwhitmore">Caleb Whitmore</a>.
 I've enjoyed working with major worldwide brands, supporting their analytics integration, and leveraging data to make their marketing and product work more profitable and exciting.
 I'm thrilled to see strategically valuable decisions made with insights from good data.

 </section>
 </article>